sinkingpoint/qos/notes/03-creating-a-shell.md

 CSI 6n 	DSR 	Device Status Report 	Reports the cursor position (CPR) by transmitting ESC[n;mR, where n is the row and m is the column.
 ```

+---

+Buffering?

+Output is only happening when I press enter

+Doesn't look like line buffering - `flush` doesn't work.

+Disabling "Canonical mode" seems to be the fix